Second Brain AI Apps: We Tested the Best 10 in 2026

 2. Synthesis, Not Just Storage

 With AI, your notes become living knowledge.
-Tools can summarize your ideas across years of notes or generate new insights by linking distant but related ideas.
+Tools can summarize your ideas across years of notes or generate new insights by linking general but related ideas.

 Example: